molgenis/molgenis/docs/quickstart/guide-tomcat.md

-# Deploy MOLGENIS with Apache Tomcat
+# Install on Apache Tomcat

 The components needed to run MOLGENIS locally or on a server are: